-Symbol LI2208The LI2208 offers the high power scanning you expect from Symbol*.
+Zebra LI2208The LI2208 offers the high power scanning you expect from Zebra.
 This durable linear imager has a tremendous depth of field, making it easy to read 1D barcodes in virtually any environment.
 A reinforced single-board design gives the LI2208 additional durability and resistance to day-to-day use and abuse.

-Honeywell Voyager 1400g<p>The Honeywell Voyager 1400g barcode scanner is ideafor medium volume retailers or businesses wanting to future-proof their investment as it is up-gradable from 1D to 2D when the time is right.
+Honeywell Voyager 1400g<p>The Honeywell Voyager 1400g barcode scanner is ideal for medium volume retailers or businesses wanting to future-proof their investment as it is up-gradable from 1D to 2D when the time is right.